yaniferhaoui/contracts/tutorials/01-TokenCreation.md

 proxy.address
 ```

-You have deploy a ERC20 proxy.
+You have deployed a ERC20 proxy.
+If you are on a live network, you might want to backup this address for later use.
 It is already connected to the core, but it has no knowledge of itself.
 if you were to request its name, symbol, decimals, supplies or any balances they would all be empty:
 ```javascript